 Who are grab bars for?

 Although grab bars are commonly associated with elderly individuals and persons with disabilities, they can, of course, be useful to anyone.
 For example, a caregiver may use a grab bar, as well, to assist with transferring a patient from one place to another.
-A worker may also use grab bars to hold on to as he or she climbs.
+A worker may also use them to hold on to as he or she climbs.
 So, yes, they’re not just an aid for physically weakened individuals.
 Nevertheless, they do shine as safety equipment – especially for elderly and persons with disabilities, and especially in toilets and bathrooms.

 Before we discuss the best installation practices, this is probably the most opportune moment to mention various types of grab bars and talk about their pros and cons.

-What type of grab bars should I buy?
+What type should I buy?

 While they can be categorised by their position and shape (for example: horizontal, vertical, angled, L-shaped, U-shaped), one of the more common ways you’ll find grab bars are differentiated is by the way they’re mounted on the wall (or any surface, for that matter) – suction cups or fixed.

-Using suction cups to fit grab bars allows an easier and quicker installation, probably eliminating the need to hire a professional.
+Using suction cups to fit them allows an easier and quicker installation, probably eliminating the need to hire a professional.
 And since suction cup grab bars are portable, they can travel with you, be it on a short family or friends visit, or a lengthy holiday.
 Maybe your hotel isn’t adequately accessible, but you can bring some of that accessibility with you!

 Furthermore, being able to reposition suction cup grab bars is very convenient if you’re unsure about the right place to install fixed grab bars.
 You can experiment with suction cups for a few days and, once the best place for the fixed grab bar is decided, install it knowing you made the exactly right choice.